Ardrossan U13 boys win Nozack Cup - FortSaskOnline.com

 The Ardrossan U13 boys dominated the FC Memorial Challenge Tournament.

-Over the weekend (Feb.1-3), the boys picked three wins to take home the Nozack Cup.
+Over the weekend (Feb.1-3), they picked up three wins to take home the Nozack Cup.

 The boys started off Pool C play with a 5-2 win over Bonnyville FC.
 Ardrossan followed that up with a 9-4 thumping of Lac La Biche.